 Youth and Young Adult Services

 With one-on-one support and proven resources, our youth and young adult programs help young people turn their lives around and take the critical steps toward a self-sufficient future.
 MSC is a partner in the Federal Way Youth Action Team (FWYAT).

-- graduate high school or obtain GED
+- Graduate high school or obtain your GED

-- enroll in college or a training program
+- Enroll in college or a training program

-MSC and Federal Way Open Doors partner to reengage students ages 16 to 21 and support them in obtaining their High School Diploma or GED Certificate.
+MSC also partners with Federal Way Open Doors to reengage students ages 16 to 21 and support them in obtaining their High School Diploma or GED Certificate.
 MSC has dedicated staff at Open Doors who work with students to achieve their academic and personal goals, provide individualized learning plans and other GEDplus supports, provide comprehensive case management, connection to community resources, post-secondary planning, and positive youth development opportunities such as field trips and leadership activities.
 For more information about Federal Way Open Doors, please visit their website at http://www.fwps.org/opendoors.

 Watch the video below to learn more about MSC’s youth programs.
 This video was created for youth, by youth.
 Thank you to Reel Grrls, SOAR, the King County Youth Advisory Council, and the Road Map Project.